The Honey Harvest

 Objective |

-Rape honey crystallises very rapidly — sometimes within days of harvest — and may begin to crystallise in the cells before it has even been extracted.
-It is essential to harvest as soon as the honey is ripe, without delay.
-Any postponement risks making extraction difficult or impossible on some frames.
+Rapeseed honey crystallises very rapidly — sometimes within a few days after harvest — and can start to crystallise in the cells even before being extracted.
+It is essential to harvest as soon as the honey is ripe, without waiting.
+Any delay risks making extraction difficult or even impossible on some frames.

 Forest honeys often have a higher mineral content and greater viscosity.
-Crystallisation is generally slower, but the risk of melezitose must be understood: some honeydews contain a high proportion of melezitose, a sugar that can block cells completely.
+Crystallisation is usually slower, but the risk of melezitose must be known: some honeydew honeys contain a high proportion of melezitose, a sugar that can completely block the cells.
 Close monitoring and very rapid extraction are necessary, before crystallisation in the cells makes centrifugation impossible.

 Spring honeys (dandelion, fruit trees)

-These honeys often have a high glucose content and rapid crystallisation, comparable to rape.
-Monitor maturity closely and do not leave frames on the hive beyond what is necessary once the nectar flow has ended.
+These honeys often have a high glucose content and a rapid crystallisation comparable to rapeseed.
+Monitor ripeness closely and do not leave the frames on the hive beyond what is necessary once the flow has ended.

 1.8 Summary — Harvesting at the right time

-Harvesting is a decision, not a date.
-It is made on the basis of concrete observations, in good weather conditions, with the right tools.
+The harvest is a decision, not a date.
+It is made on the basis of concrete observations, under good weather conditions and with the right tools.
 Mistakes made here cannot be corrected downstream.

 | Control point | What to check |